FriendsOfSymfony/FOSHttpCacheBundle/Resources/doc/reference/configuration/tags.rst

 **type**: ``array``

 Write your tagging rules by combining a ``match`` definition with a ``tags`` array.
+Rules are checked in the order specified, where the first match wins.
 These tags will be set on the response when all of the following are true:

 .. include:: /includes/safe.rst